 - Accidental release measures

-- Handling storage
+- Handling and storage

-- Exposure controls
+- Exposure controls/Personal protection

 - Physical and chemical properties

 - Stability and reactivity

 - Other information (revisions, explanations of changes, etc.)

 How to Use SDS